|Responsible Unit:||Office of Enrollment Management and Student Affairs|

 Drug-Free Schools and Communities Act Amendments of 1989

-In compliance with the Drug-free Schools and Communities Act Amendments of 1989, as mandated by section 22 of Public Law 101-226, The College at Brockport provides the Following information to all students and employees annually:
+In compliance with the Drug-free Schools and Communities Act Amendments of 1989, as mandated by section 22 of Public Law 101-226, SUNY Brockport provides the following information to all students and employees annually:

-- Standards of conduct prohibiting the unlawful possession, use or distribution of illicit drugs and alcohol and the disciplinary sanctions the College will impose for violations of laws and standards of conduct are contained in the Code of Student Conduct, the Residence Halls and College's Alcohol Policy, and for employees the Office of Human Resources employee policy on Drug and Alcohol use in the Workplace.
+- Standards of conduct prohibiting the unlawful possession, use or distribution of illicit drugs and alcohol, and the disciplinary sanctions the College will impose for violations of laws and standards of conduct, are contained in the Code of Student Conduct and the Residence Halls and College's Alcohol Policy; and for employees, in the Office of Human Resources employee policy on Drug and Alcohol use in the Workplace.

-- The health risks associated with the use of illicit drugs and alcohol abuse can be obtained by visiting the Hazen Center for Integrated Care which includes the Health Center, Counseling Center and the Prevention and Outreach Services.
+- The health risks associated with the use of illicit drugs and alcohol abuse can be obtained by visiting the Hazen Center for Integrated Care which includes the Health Center, Counseling Center, and Prevention and Outreach Services.

-- For personal health information about the effects of alcohol use and abuse on the body refer to College Drinking Prevention Webpage.
-For a comprehensive list of health and social consequences of alcohol misuse among college students refer to the following College Drinking Prevention Webpage.
+- For personal health information about the effects of alcohol use and abuse on the body, refer to College Drinking Prevention - Alcohol and You.
+For a comprehensive list of health and social consequences of alcohol misuse among college students, refer to College Drinking Prevention - Consequences.

-- The legal sanctions imposed by local, state and federal laws for the illegal possession and/or distribution of illicit drugs or alcohol can be found on the New York state Law Webpage.
-Refer to NYS Penal Law Section 220.00 – 221.55.
+- The legal sanctions imposed by local, state and federal laws for the illegal possession and/or distribution of illicit drugs or alcohol can be found on the New York State Law website, refer to NYS Penal Law Section 220.00 – 221.55.

-- For information on illicit drug use and abuse refer to the National Institute on Drug Abuse Webpage.
+- For information on illicit drug use and abuse, refer to the National Institute on Drug Abuse website.

-- The Biennial Review is available at the Office of the Vice President for Enrollment Management and Student Affairs, 7th floor of Allen Administration Building.
+- The Biennial Review Report is available at the Office of the Vice President for Enrollment Management and Student Affairs, 7th floor of Allen Administration Building.
 This report contains a comprehensive analysis of the College's alcohol and drug prevention program, including policy and enforcement.
-The report can be accessed directly at the following link and is available on the Student Policy Webpage
+The report is also available on the Student Policies web page.

-Please Note: Drug convictions while enrolled as a student at The College may affect your eligibility for federal student aid.
+Please Note: Drug convictions while enrolled as a student at the College may affect your eligibility for federal student aid.
 "Drug convictions during a period of enrollment in which the student is receiving Title IV, HEA program funds, under any federal or state law involving the possession or sale of illegal drugs will result in the loss of eligibility for any Title IV, HEA grant, loan, or work-study assistance" [HEA Sec.
 484(r)(1); 20 U. S. C. 109®(1)].
-For more information refer to the Federal Student Aid Webpage
+For more information, refer to the Federal Student Aid website.

 Part 86, the Drug-Free Schools and Campuses Regulations (Education Department General Administrative Regulations [EDGAR]): As a condition of receiving funds or any other form of financial assistance under any federal program, an institution of higher education (IHE) must certify that it has adopted and implemented a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.

-For further information on the Drug-Free Schools and Communities Act refer to the US Department of Education Office of Safe and Healthy Students Webpage.
+For further information on the Drug-Free Schools and Communities Act, refer to the U.S. Department of Education Office of Safe and Healthy Students.